-This course will provide students who are willing to be challenged with an opportunity to delve deeply into problem solving through the use of programming languages, which is a 'must have' skill for the future era.
+This course will provide students who are willing to be challenged with an opportunity to delve deeply into problem solving through the use of programming languages, which is a 'must have' skill for the future.

-Advice to students: It is recommended that students intending to study Software Development choose Digital Technology in Year 10 and have studied Units 1 & 2 Computing.
+Advice to students: It is recommended that students intending to study Software Development in Year 12 choose Digital Technology in Year 10 and have studied Units 1 & 2 Computing.

-Year 10 Year 11 Year 12 Option 1 Year 10 Digital Technology Unit 1 & 2 Applied Computing Unit 3 & 4 Software Development Option 2 Unit 1 & 2 Applied Computing Unit 3 & 4 Software Development
+Year 10 Year 11 Year 12

+Option 1 Year 10 Digital Technology Unit 1 & 2 Applied Computing Unit 3 & 4 Software Development

+Option 2 Unit 1 & 2 Applied Computing Unit 3 & 4 Software Development

+Option 3 Unit 3 & 4 Software Development

+Option 4 Unit 3 & 4 Software Development